RicArch97/ArduinOS/README.md

 ## Deploying ArduinOS

-You can open this project in VS Code using the PlatfornIO extention.
+You can open this project in VS Code using the PlatformIO extention.
 Simply click `upload & monitor` to run ArduinOS.

 ## Usage